 - processing design walkthroughs – step by step walkthroughs of proposed processing activity leading to informal advice;

-- drop-ins or workshops with design and development teams at an early stage in order to inform very early thinking; and
+- workshops with design and development teams at an early stage in order to inform very early thinking; and

 - informal steers on risk mitigation at design stage.